atifcppprogrammer/advent-of-golang/README.md

 ## What is Advent of Code ?
-In the event you are not familiar with "Advent of Code", please visit the about page on their website [here](https://adventofcode.com/2022/about), and [sign up](https://adventofcode.com/2022/auth/login) for an account before reading further.
+In the event you are not familiar with "Advent of Code", please visit the about page on their website [here](https://adventofcode.com/2022/about).
+To solve puzzles you will need to [sign up](https://adventofcode.com/2022/auth/login) for an account.
 It should only take a few minutes 👍.

 ## Development Setup